 We are averaging 550 automated tasks/daily but this number is growing.
 Each automated task saves around 4 minutes of manual labor, which translates to around 40 hours of manual labor saved daily.

 Overall, PRMG saw a 50% improvement in underwrites per underwriter per day which translates to a savings of $2 million and they expect to enhance it by another 25% due to the better overall quality of underwrites.

 And we are not done yet – after six months of successful collaboration, we are still working with PRMG, adding new features and new robots.
 PRMG has successfully tested RPA and UiPath and is now confident about leveraging these technologies in their operations.

-They have also been recognized by the industry as they were awarded the Best Use of Data award during the ICE Mortgage Technology Innovation Award 2021 with the help of our robots.
+They have also been recognized by the industry as they were awarded the Process Innovation award during the ICE Mortgage Technology Innovation Award 2021 with the help of our robots.